Skip to product information

 “Jules Barnard delivers a read that is both funny and heart-warming.”

-~ Reviewer
+~ Goodreads Reviewer

 “Realistic characters and smart writing that will have readers eagerly awaiting her next release.”